fermarsan/arduino-cli_install/README.md

-# arduino-cli instaling script
+# arduino-cli installing script

-This installs _arduino-cli_ v1.1.1 for Windows x64.
+This installs _arduino-cli_ v1.1.1 and adds it to _PATH_ in Windows x64

 Follow these steps: